 Most venture capital firms are looking to get on the ground floor of the next unicorn or $1 billion+ company, resulting in a great payoff for the firm and its LPs.
-However, most VC firms still rely on antiquated and inefficient processes to meet high-potential entrepreneurs and source promising early-stage startups.
+However, most VC firms still rely on antiquated and inefficient deal-sourcing processes and deal flow management systems to meet high-potential entrepreneurs and source promising early-stage startups.

-VCs need to adopt efficient deal-sourcing strategies coupled with the right technologies to stand out from the competition and find deals with the highest probability of success.
+VCs must adopt efficient deal-sourcing strategies coupled with the right technologies to stand out from the competition and find deals with the highest probability of success.

-Unsurprisingly, the best investment opportunities are hiding in plain sight within the investors’ relationship networks; unfortunately, most venture teams lack the tools to effectively tap into their networks and access these potential opportunities.
+Unsurprisingly, the best investment opportunities are hiding in plain sight within the investors’ relationship networks; unfortunately, most venture teams lack the tools to tap into their networks and access these potential opportunities effectively.

 Having the right tools and processes to leverage the power of their organization’s relationship networks can empower firms to punch above their weight by sourcing a higher volume of high-quality deals.
-By leveraging their networks, firms can also forgo high-effort and low-yield sourcing methods such as cold outbound outreach.
+By leveraging their networks, venture capital funds can forgo high-effort and low-yield sourcing methods such as cold outbound outreach.

 What is Venture Capital Deal Sourcing, and Why Does it Matter?